theguega/neural-mpc/report/main.typ

 = Future Work

 This work establishes a foundation for behavior cloning of MPC on 3-DOF manipulators, which can be extended in several directions.
 Firstly, the scalability of the approach should be evaluated on robotic manipulators with higher degrees of freedom (e.g., 6-DOF).
 This is to assess how the method handles increased state and action space dimensionality.
 Second, to advance towards real-world deployment, the methodology should be extended to handle more complex control scenarios.
-It could be interesting to investigate the cloning of a non-linear MPC which is capable of handling dynamic obstacles and scenarios.
+It could be interesting to investigate the cloning of a non-linear MPC which is capable of handling complex dynamics.

 From a methodological perspective, exploring advanced neural network architectures represents a promising direction.
-Transformer models, with their self-attention mechanisms, could be investigated for their ability to capture complex, long-range dependencies which may be applicable to complex situations involving dynamic obstacles.
+Transformer models, with their self-attention mechanisms, could be investigated for their ability to capture complex, long-range dependencies.
 Furthermore, the Legendre Memory Unit (LMU) @NEURIPS2019_952285b9, developed at the University of Waterloo, offers a complementary, principled approach to continuous time memory, which may prove to be well-suited for the robotic system's underlying dynamics.
-Inverse reinforcement learning(??) @deAPorto2025
+Inverse reinforcement learning @deAPorto2025 may prove to be an efficient alternative to learn the underlying MPC cost function.

 = Acknowledgments